fgsfds/SUWSF/README.md

 Somewhat Universal Widescreen Fix is intended to enable widescreen aspect ratios (e.g. 21:9, 32:9, 48:9) in games where it is unsupported.

+This fork provides additional values and hacks for specific games.

 ## WARNING IT IS NOT RECOMMENDED TO USE THIS FIX IN GAMES THAT CONTAIN ANTICHEAT

 ## Installation